RasmusLaitilaHAMK/ArtificialIntelligence_projects/README.md

 **Repo for the projects in the HAMK AI courses**

-All studd related to these projects can be found here
+All stuff related to these projects can be found here